Saikiran0432/MachineLearning_Project/README.md

 - Created a Dashboard which will give more insights
 - Created slicers to allow the users to extract the required information
 - ![Ml_2](https://github.com/Saikiran0432/MachineLearning_Project/assets/144260007/c511b85e-6175-4956-a5bd-37a4b09de2dc)
+## Limitations
+1.Not enough data about users or items, making it difficult to give accurate recommendations 2.Struggle with updates in real-time, like user preferences or changing item availability 3.Handle sensitive user data, so we need to prioritize privacy.
+4.Made Recommendations more understandable and transparent.
+##Conclusion
+In summary, the project achieved its objective of assisting users in making informed dining choices by scraping swiggy data and employing advanced models like Linear Regression, Logisitic Regression and Random Forest.
+The Random Forest Regressor model outshone others with an impressive accuracy in predicting menu prices and suggesting suitable restaurants.